 If we want to understand the images on the Tarot, a little historical background will not harm us.
-On the cards we find amongst other allegorical figures an Emperor and an Empress, so who were they and what was their influence on the Tarot?
+On the cards we find among other allegorical figures an Emperor and an Empress, so who were they, and what was their influence on the Tarot?

 The first real Empire in Europe was the Roman Empire.
-Older civilizations might have been important or they might have had an extensive territory, none of them claimed itself as an Empire.
+Older civilizations might have been important, or they might have had an extensive territory, none of them claimed itself as an Empire.
 The term Emperor has been invented by the Romans.
 The Roman Empire disintegrated in Western Europe in the 5th Century.
 Charlemagne, also known as Charles the Great (in Latin Charles is equivalent to Karolus and “the Great” is written as Magnus, so he was called Karolus Magnus that changed in common language into Charlemagne) was the first after the Romans to reunite a big part of Europe.
-Just in the same as as the name of Jules Ceasar became equivalent to emperor in many languages (Kaiser, Keizer, Czar), the name of Charles the Great became the equivalent of King in most Eastern European languages (Kral, Kiraly, Karalius, Korol).
-Grandson of Charles Martel and son of Pepin the Short, he became King of the Franks in 768, first together with his brother Carloman, and then from 771 alone.
-He expanded his kingdom over big parts of Western Europe. and on Chrismas day of the year 800, being 58 years old, he was crowned Emperor of the Roman Empire by Pope Leo III in Rome.
-After his dead in 814 the Empire was divided again, but although the territory changed constantly, the central part survived as the Holy Roman Empire.
+Just the same as the name of Jules Ceasar, that became equivalent to emperor in many languages (Kaiser, Keizer, Czar), the name of Charles the Great became the equivalent of King in most Eastern European languages (Kral, Kiraly, Karalius, Korol).
+Grandson of Charles Martel and son of Pepin the Short, he became King of the Franks in 768, first together with his brother Carloman, and since 771 alone.
+He expanded his kingdom over big parts of Western Europe, and on Christmas day of the year 800, being 58 years old, he was crowned Emperor of the Roman Empire by Pope Leo III in Rome.
+After his dead in 814 the Empire was divided in three distinct parts, but although the territory changed constantly, the central part survived as the Holy Roman Empire.
 Since the beginning of the second millennium, the King of the Germans was also called King of the Romans, and he could claim the title of Holy Roman Emperor.
-Problem was that this title had some religious aspects and that could only be validated with a coronation by the Pope.
+The problem was that this title had some religious aspects, and could only be validated through a coronation by the Pope.
 Before this coronation could take place in Rome, the King of the Romans had to become King of Italy, validated by a coronation with the Iron Crown, that was held in Lombardy (Milan).

 Emperor Charles IV had the titles of King of Bohemia (King of the East), King of the Romans (King of the North), King of Burgundy (King of the West) and King of Italy (King of the South).
 His son Wencelas was elected King of the Romans in 1476.
 After the dead of his father in 1378, he also became King of Bohemia.
-Wencelas is now better known as Wencelas the Drunk.
-He was never crowned as Emperor and was, because of his incapacity to rule (to stay sober), in 1400 deposed from his title of King of the Romans by the prince-electors.
+He was better known as Wencelas the Drunk.
+He was never crowned as Emperor and, because of his incapacity to rule (to stay sober), he was in 1400 deposed from his title of King of the Romans by the prince-electors.
 His younger brother Sigismund, King of Hungary since 1387, is crowned as King of the Romans in 1411 and after Wencelas died in 1419, he also becomes King of Bohemia.
-Sigismund is finaly crowned King of Italy in Milan in 1431.
+Sigismund is finally crowned King of Italy in Milan in 1431.
 When he was in Milan, he did not meet the Duke of Milan, Filippo Maria Visconti, who was a very introvert and shy person.
-The Duke did everything possible to confort the stay of the future Emperor in Milan, be he refused to personally meet him.
-Sigismund spend almost four years in Italy, and in 1433, 55 years after his father Charles IV, the last Emperor, died, Pope Eugenius IV crowned him as the new Emperor of the Holy Roman Empire.
+However, the Duke did everything possible to comfort the stay of the future Emperor in Milan, but he refused to personally meet him.
+Sigismund spent almost four years in Italy, and in 1433, 55 years after his father, Charles IV, the previous Emperor, died, Pope Eugenius IV crowned him as the new Emperor of the Holy Roman Empire.
 On his way back to Germany, Sigismund stayed some time in Ferrara.
-In the period he was in this city, Niccolo III of Ferrara got a son that he called Sigismondo in to honor the Emperor.
+In the period he was in this city, Niccolo III of Ferrara got a son that he called Sigismondo to honor the Emperor.
 Emperor Sigismund died in 1437 without having a male heir.
 We find his portrait very probably on the Emperor cards commissioned by Filippo Maria Visconti (the 1441 Visconti di Modrone and some years later the Brere Brambilla Visconti).
-The double beard of the Emperor as well as the hat he is wearing are typical Hungarian.
+The double beard of the Emperor, as well as the hat he is wearing, are typical Hungarian.
 Sigismund was sent to the Hungarian court at the age of 10.
 He became King of this country at the age of 19.
 The Hungarian lifestyle had marked him for the rest of his life.

 On the left the Emperor from the Visconti di Modrone deck, On the right the Emperor from the Visconti Brere Brambilla deck and in the middle a portrait of Emperor Sigismund.
-Both cards dates from before 1447 when Filipo Maria Visconti died.
-The next Emperor after Sigismundo was Frederic III who wad crowned in 1552.
+Both cards have been made before 1447, the year when Filippo Maria Visconti died.
+The next Emperor after Sigismundo was Frederic III, who wad crowned in 1552.

-This discussion about the Emperor illustrates that the handpainted cards, made on personnal command of a very influential person, were extremely personalized.
-On the cards we find the heraldry of the Visconti and the Este families, the people and the cards are often depicting real people.
-But in despite of this personalized coating by the Italian nobility, the structure of the cards was untouched, and the message on the hand painted cards is as clear as on the Tarot of Marseille.
-Drawing people that could be recognized only helped to understand the allegorigal meaning of the cards.
+This discussion about the Emperor, illustrates that the hand-painted cards, commissioned by influential people, were extremely personalized.
+On most Trionfi decks we find the heraldry of the Visconti, Sforza or Este families.
+The people on the cards were often depicting real people.
+But in despite of this personalized coating by the Italian nobility, the structure of the cards was untouched, and the message on the hand-painted cards is as clear as on the Tarot of Marseille.
+Drawing people that could be recognized easily (at least for the families who commissioned the decks), helped to understand the educational message of the cards.